DoubleN96/chatgptprompts/README.md

 To get started, simply clone this repository and use the prompts in the README.md file as input for ChatGPT.
 You can also use the prompts in this file as inspiration for creating your own.

 We hope you find these prompts useful and have fun using ChatGPT!

+In this section I´m going to organize the Prompts that I use to get the maximum profit out of Chatgpt